JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-library.md

 ## Add a dependency on the published library

 You can add your library to other multiplatform projects as a dependency.

-Add the `mavenLocal()` repository and add a dependency on your library to the `build.gradle.kts` file.
+In the `build.gradle.kts` file, add `mavenLocal()` or `MavenCentral()` (if the library was published to the external repository) and add a dependency on your library:

 ```kotlin
 repositories {